josephs1/UGV-Robot/README.md

-# UGV with a Mobile Manipulator:
+# Mobile Manipulation with a UGV:
 ### Senior Design Project - Sponsored by Siemens
 This repository contains the code for my group's senior design project: a UGV with a mobile manipulation.
 The code is written for the Arduino Due (microcontroller), the NVIDIA Jetson Orin Nano (microprocessor), and the client laptop.